AlecM33/mlb-gameday-bot/README.md

 ### Without Docker

 1. Populate the following environment variables:
    - CLIENT_ID - your bot's client ID, AKA application ID.
    - DATABASE_STRING - a connection string for a PostgreSQL database instance. **(sensitive)**.
 That database should have the schema contained here in the file `database/schema.sql`.
 If requiring SSL, you'll need to place your cert in database/certs.
    - LOG_LEVEL - your chosen log level.
    - TEAM_ID - the team you want to follow.
 These match those of the "teams" resource in the MLB stats API: https://statsapi.mlb.com/api/v1/teams?sportId=1 .
 They are also stored statically in `config/globals.js`.
 Every command will be configured for that team.
    - TOKEN - your bot's authentication token. **(sensitive)**
    - TIME_ZONE - Your chosen time zone.
 Defaults to EST. Time zone names correspond to the Zone and Link names of the [IANA Time Zone Database](https://www.iana.org/time-zones), such as "UTC", "Asia/Shanghai", "Asia/Kolkata", and "America/New_York".
 Additionally, time zones can be given as UTC offsets in the format "±hh:mm", "±hhmm", or "±hh", for example as "+01:00", "-2359", or "+23".

+2. run `npm start`

 ### Optional - add emojis!